-HRLPC Home Distance Maintained By Parking Trail Walk Historical Info
+HRLPC Home Distance Maintained By Parking Trail Walk Canoe/Kayak

 Distance: About 1.9 miles.